drakegroup/sigfig/doc/roadmap.rst

 Separate out formatting code
 ############################

-The code for formatting the resultant rounded number string does not belong in the standard library's :func:`round` function but would make more sense as either it's own package, as part of the :mod:`numpy <https://pypi.org/project/numpy/>` package, or as part of another package involving numeric or data visualization.
+The code for formatting the resultant rounded number string does not belong in the standard library's :func:`round` function but would make more sense as either it's own package, as part of the :mod:`numpy <https://pypi.org/project/numpy/>` package (ie. the :func:`format_float_positional` `function <https://docs.scipy.org/doc/numpy/reference/generated/numpy.format_float_positional.html>`_), or as part of another package involving numeric or data visualization.
 This will have the added benefit of making :mod:`sigfig`'s code more readable which is never a bad thing.

 Increase numeric storage efficiency and standardization